4383/4383.github.io/_posts/2019-3-6-setup-ssh-port-forwarding-to-reach-horizon-openstack-dashboard-deployed-with-infrared.markdown

 ## Open your browser

-Now you just have to open [https://localhost:38080/dashboard/](https://localhost:38080/dashboard/) with your browser.
+Now you just have to open [https://localhost:38080/dashboard/](https://localhost:38080/dashboard/) with your browser and play with your dashboard.

-That's all!